kikidebruijne/j21-project/resume.md

 12. California State University, Sacramento
 13. California State University, San Marcos

-  As I looked at the data, I noticed that college expenses are getting more expensive, making it harder for students to afford education.
-Through this research, I hope to raise awareness about this issue and encourage action to make college more affordable for students in California.
+  As I analyzed the data, I observed college expenses are getting more expensive, making it harder for students to afford college and a high quality education.
+Through this research, I aim to raise awareness about this issue and encourage actions to make college more affordable for students in California.

 ## Scope of Analysis
-1. **Percent Change For The Costs of Attendance (Off-Campus) by University (Tuition Fees and Living Expenses), for Both Out-state and In-state students.**
+1. **Percentage Change For Off-Campus Costs of Attendance by University (Tuition Fees and Living Expenses), for Both Out-of-state and In-state students.**
     - _Compute the percentage change in the costs of attendance for off-campus, in-state, and off-campus, out-of-state students at all universities between the academic years 2013-14 and 2022-23.
 What is the average increase in costs of attendance among all universities?_
 2. **Change in Percentage of Average Amount of Financial Aid Received per Student By University.**
     - _Analyze the percentage change in each type of financial aid (grant/scholarships, Pell grants, and federal student loans) at each university between the academic years 2013-14 and 2021-22._
-3. **Change in Percentage of Students Receiving Financial Aid By University**
+3. **Change in Percentage in the Count of Students Receiving Financial Aid Across University**
     - _Calculate the percent change of the percent of Students receiving financial aid by University between 2013-14 and 2021-22, also for all three types of financial aid._
 4. **Average Increase of Annual Household Income in the State of California**
     - _Find the average increase of annual household income in the State of california across 2013-2021 and compare it to the average increase of costs of attendance of all universities together.
 What is the difference between both percentages?_